 MDR providers work with the client to identify actions and network events that are normal to develop a whitelist/blacklist approach.
 This will establish trusted behaviors upfront, so the team can focus on the real threats.

-MDR solutions also provide the unique ability to pay attention to even small and medium alerts through an efficient model that shows exactly the information needed.
+MDR solutions can also provide the unique ability to pay attention to even small and medium alerts through an efficient model that shows exactly the information needed.

 Incident Response Built Into the MDR Model

-When threats are identified, an MDR service provider utilizes its own cybersecurity incident response team that can respond to a threat on behalf of the client.
+When threats are identified, an MDR service provider utilizes its own cybersecurity incident response team and threat intelligence that can respond to a threat on behalf of the client.
 Working through endpoint tools, the team can identify the source of the threat back to the root cause.